 A Queen of the Night Cactus will only bloom in the late spring when it reaches maturity.
 It's white star-shaped flower will only open for a few hours at night, despite taking several weeks to develop.
 Once the inflorescence begins to wilt, it becomes edible.
 Be sure to take photos of your specimen in bloom, as the show will only last six hours maximum!

-Repot biannually in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
+Repot every two years in the spring, using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 They're far better being potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!